fjacquet/mailtag/docs/DESIGN_PRINCIPLES.md

 - **Write Tests:** All new code should be accompanied by tests.
 Use `pytest`, `pytest-mock`, and `faker` for writing and running tests.
 - **Use `pendulum` for testing**: For precise control over date and time in tests.
 This is crucial for testing time-sensitive logic, allowing you to "freeze" time or travel to specific points in time.
 - **Use Type Hinting:** Use type hints to improve code clarity and catch errors early.
+- **Use `contextlib` for Resource Management**: For resources that need to be reliably set up and torn down (like network connections), use the `contextlib` module (`@contextmanager` or `suppress`) to create clean, reusable context managers.
+This ensures resources are properly handled, even in the event of errors.
 - **Keep Functions Small:** Functions should be small and do one thing.
 - **Use Virtual Environments:** Use `uv` to create and manage virtual environments.
 - **Use `loguru` for Logging:** Use the `loguru` library for all logging purposes.